rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 ### Global trait implementation available
 [global-trait-implementation-available]: #global-trait-implementation-available

 Scoped implementations and `use`-declarations of such receive a specific warning if only shadowing a global implementation that would fully cover them.
 This warning also informs about the origin of the global implementation, with a "defined here" marker if in the same workspace.
-This warning is not applied to scoped implementations that at least partially (in either sense) shadow another scoped implementation.
+This warning is not applied to scoped implementations that *at all* shadow another scoped implementation.

 (Partial overlap with a shadowed scoped implementation should be enough to suppress this because setting the import up to be a precise subset could get complex fairly quickly.
 In theory just copying `where`-clauses is enough, but in practice the amount required could overall scale with the square of scoped implementation shadowing depth and some imports may even have to be duplicated.)